victorlevasseur/YAPG/docs/yapg-modding-doc/docs/templates.md

 **Parameters are not mandatory to** instanciate an entity, so be sure to provide a value in to the concerned attributes in the `components` table.

 They are used mainly in the level editor (where they can be edited by the user) and in the level file that, for each entity, stores its template name and the values of the parameters.

+Please note that not all components' attributes can be used as template parameters.
+See [Components reference > Components section](components/components.md) for further information.